medranoperdjm/root_homework1/README.md

 ![Super-Linter](https://github.com/vcu-chfauerbach/root_homework1/workflows/Super-Linter/badge.svg)

-For your homework, fork this repository to your account.
+For your homework fork this repository to your account.

-Updated the README.md file to change the URLs for the github actions:
+Updated the README (md) file to change the URLs for the github actions

 should become

-Edit the file /homework1/hw1.py to make the three github actions pass.
+Edit the file to make the three github actions pass.

 When they pass, and you see the updated badges in your repository, send me a link to the repository, like: